KDE/websites-docs-plasma-mobile-org/RunningApps.rst

 This document describes the necessary environment variables and steps for running and debugging applications in Plasma Mobile.

 It is not necessary for end-users to set these.
-With a recent Plasma Mobile image, applications can be executed from the drawer easily, however this may be useful for some development cases.
+Applications can be executed from the drawer easily, however this may be useful for some development cases.

 Environment Setup
 -----------------